 - Once you have submitted your application, you will receive an automated message confirming that your application is complete.
 Please note that since you have previously paid the one-time $100 housing application fee, you are not required to pay this fee again.

-- Room and roommate selection will take place during a special “room selection” period in Spring 2020.
+- Room and roommate selection will take place during a special “room selection” period in Spring.
 Campus Housing will inform you of the day and time during which you may select your room and roommate preferences.
 The earlier you submit your general housing application, the earlier you will be able to select your room during the room selection period.
-The priority registration deadline for Fall 2020 housing is February 1st, 2020.

 Please be aware that when you sign a contract with Campus Housing, you are obligated to remain in the residence hall for the entirety of the license agreement.
 Most agreements cover a 9-month period (one academic year); however, Cardinal Towne and University Pointe have 11.5-month license agreements.
 If you have any questions about move-in dates and procedures, payment options, or any other issues, please contact Campus Housing before applying for housing.